digitalocean/do_user_scripts/CoreOS/README.md

 CoreOS Scripts
 ===========

-The scripts in this directory are targetted at CoreOS
+The scripts in this directory are targeted at CoreOS